 Wear and tear on your 4WD (and trailer?)

-I’ll say there are 3 sections of road to consider on the way to the Mitchell Falls.
+I’ll say there are 3 sections of road to consider when looking at Mitchell falls road conditions.
 The first is from the GRR to Drysdale Station, which is usually in fairly good condition.
 From Drysdale Station to the turn off to the Mitchell Falls the road is worse, and would be considered very average corrugations by many.
 After turning onto the Mitchell Plateau track, you’ll come to King Edward River, and have to cross it.
 If you are early in the season make sure its not flowing too quickly, or too deeply.
 Expect it to be in between 30cm and 90cm; ensure your 4WD has an air intake well above this!

 The final track into the Mitchell Falls is non gazetted, and is the worst track we did on the GRR by far.
 The sign says allow 3 to 4 hours to drive the 85km, and some people take even longer than that.
 The corrugations are decent sized, the track is narrow and it winds back and forth a lot, with trees close to the edge.
 This makes it very hard to sit at a reasonable speed, which is why it takes so long.